Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 #### Multi head attention

+An complicating consequence of putting a softmax function in attention is that it will tend to focus on a single element.
+This is a limitation we didn't have before.
+Sometimes it's useful to keep several of the preceding words in mind when predicting the next, and the softmax just robbed us of that.
+This is a problem for the model.

+The solution is to have several different instances of attention, or heads running at once.
+This lets the the transformer consider several previous words simultaneously when predicting the next.
+It brings back the power we had before we pulled the softmax into the picture.

 <img src="multi-head-attention.png" width="300">

 We perform the self-attention operation multiple times $h$ independently, in parallel, called **heads**.